Steps to complete in ORCID before starting your application

 ORCID is short for Open Researcher and Contributor ID.
 It gives researchers and authors a single unique ID which works across the research landscape.

-In common with a number of other major funders, we now require all applicants for Research project grants to provide an ORCID iD when completing an application form in our Grants Management Portal.
+In common with a number of other major funders, we now require all lead applicants for Research project grants to provide an ORCID iD when completing an application form in our Grants Management Portal.
 Applicants who don’t have an ORCID iD can register for one.

 Having a complete ORCID profile can help reduce administrative work in making grant applications.
 Rather than inputting your education, employment history, publication and funding record every time you apply for a grant, you need only keep your ORCID profile up to date.
 ORCID member organisations will link to this and in most cases, be able to auto-populate these fields in their application forms, as long as you have given them permission to do so, as a trusted organisation.